Why become a volunteer?

 The Tour de Cure depends on volunteers like you to help the recruit, organize, and help the event run smoothly!
 We need volunteers in the following three roles:

 Take charge of a group of volunteers to organize one of the key event areas such as logistics, publicity or day of event activities.
-You manage the activities of a large firm, write its press releases, or organize conferences for thousands of people.
 Use your expertise to further the vital mission of ADA through volunteering your valuable time.

 Every leader needs talented troops to accomplish the job.
 The committee chairpersons need your help in several route support functions such as communications, safety, medical and signage.
 Assistance is also required in securing food donations, scouting the route and planning the start and finish line setup, just to name a few.
 There's sure to be a job that matches your experience and interests.